 Fewer nuts November

-See my problem with abstinence models like No Nut November is that as soon as you nut, that’s it, game over.
-I know that’s the point of it, but if you are wanting to cut down how much you masturbate.
-Or if you are wanting to have a better relationship with masturbation (and yourself) then I don’t think it helps.
+My problem with abstinence models like No Nut November is that as soon as you nut, that’s it, game over.
+I know that’s the point of it, but if you are wanting to cut down how much you masturbate or if you are wanting to have a better relationship with masturbation (and yourself) then I don’t think it helps.

 To see yourself as a success or a failure fixes yourself in a mindset where you are one thing or another.
 It’s okay to be in the middle and someone who just keeps correcting themselves and adjusting course.

 Also remember that we are always changing and our ‘selves’ are always in a state of becoming.
 We can’t be a success or a failure because these states don’t exist on their own and they aren’t fixed either.
 So instead of No Nut November, it might be Fewer Nuts November.
 And yes, that’s a lot less fun sounding, but it’s more helpful.

 Here are the latest posts.
 Yes, they are all this good!

 - What is Post Nut Clarity?In this article we’ll learn about post nut clarity, why no-one really […]